saulpierotti/markdown_notebook/AG.md

 	* We need information on aplotype frequencies or on the parents
 * PHASE is a website for analyzing aplotypes
 * I cannot determine the aplotype by only looking at the genotype: I need data on the population
+* In human the average linkage disequilibrium is low, around 1kb
+* When effective population size is low, likage disequilibrium is large
+	* This is true for lifestock
+* In DNA sequencing chips, I detect a series of SNPs distanced about the linkage disequilibrium
+	* If 2 SNPs are close enough, I can infer that the sequence in between is what I would expect from the aplotype

 ## Signatures of selection
 * A selective sweep is the reduction or elimination of variation among the nucleotides in neighboring DNA of a mutation as the result of recent and strong positive natural or artificial selection